 “We not only have fast food, we have fast eating!
 Try slowing down to experience mindfully and taste your food.” – The Meditation Bible by Madonna Gauding

-This exercise in meditation gave me a chance to slow down while eating my food.
-It taught me to pay attention to each bite of food, and I had to ask myself how it tastes.
+This meditation exercise allowed me to slow down while eating my food.
+It taught me to pay attention to each bite of food, and I had to ask myself how it tasted.

-Preparing a somewhat healthy lunch for this meditation, I reheated the left over Julienne Potatoes from last night (the one where I added the extra cheese) and included a side of broccoli with an apple, peanut butter, and a cup of green tea.
+Preparing a somewhat healthy lunch for this meditation, I reheated the leftover Julienne Potatoes from last night (the one where I added the extra cheese).
+I included a side of broccoli with an apple, peanut butter, and a cup of green tea.
 I took my first bite and received a disturbing sensation of salt with a slight hint of butter.
-I decided that my second bite would include broccoli to help balance out the excessive salty taste.
-The potatoes are my favorite and I typically gobble it down.
-I was surprised by how salty it tasted, and slowing down my eating helped me to see that.

-I found myself rushing to eat more, and I had to stop and drop the fork so that I could slowly finish my mouthful; giving myself time to savor each morsel.
+I found myself rushing to eat more, and I had to stop and drop the fork so I could slowly finish my mouthful, giving myself time to savor each morsel.
 The green tea, of course, was bitter, as usual.
-But, I have been drinking green tea without sweeteners for a long time.
-And, I am use to the bitter taste.
+But I have been drinking green tea without sweeteners for a long time.
+And I am used to the bitter taste.

-Mindful eating is a must for those seeking to lose weight or eat healthy.
-You will eat less and seek out healthier meals for that next explosion of taste!
+Mindful eating is necessary for those seeking to lose weight or eat healthily.
+You will eat less and seek healthier meals for that next taste explosion!